How You Can Find Food Assistance During the Coronavirus

 Once you find the nearest food bank or pantry, contact them and see if they have a waiting list, upcoming events, or if they have sufficient supplies.
 In some areas, food banks are experiencing long lines, or they are running low on food to give out.

-How to get free food during the coronavirus through your community
+How to get food during the coronavirus through your community

 Whether it’s getting food or direct financial help during the coronavirus pandemic, your community can play an important role in providing support.
 There are a few easy ways you can leverage your community, while also keeping yourself and others safe.